wp-plugins/mysmark/README.txt

 **Make your Smark now!**

 **Note**: The plugin will add a widget to every single post you create.
 You can access the statistics for your posts through [MySmark homepage](https://www.mysmark.com/ "MySmark") in the Tools tab.
-You should see a list of objects with a reference tp *WP-post* and titles being active links to your posts.
+You should see a list of objects with a reference to *WP-post* and titles being active links to your posts.
 At the bottom of each item on the list you should see **Get stats!** link - this link should bring you to the page where you can see general statistics for that particular post.

+**About Facebook sharing**: with MySmark, visitors will be able to smark your posts and share them on social networks.
+If you want to make sure the thumbnail on their Facebook shared objects is the one you are expecting, try installing a plug-in to set the Open Graph tag *og:image* for each of your posts.

 == Frequently Asked Questions ==